SirLynix/obs-kinect/README.md

 That's because the depth map is one fourth of the color map (on the Kinect v2)

 That's the very first version of this plugin, I will work on that in the future.
 But I doubt it will ever look perfect on fullscreen (this effect is intended for streaming where you typically don't occupy all the screen).

+## Why do closes object disappears before reaching the min distance?

+Kinect cannot read depth below 50cm in front of it, invalid depth are discarded.

 ## Can I use this with VR (since SteamVR lighthouses use infrared too)?